kapelner/QC_MATH_342W_Spring_2024/README.md

 # MATH 342W Introdution to Data Science Spring 2024

-This is the course homepage for Math 342W (and Masters level 650.4 and RM 742) at Queens College, City University of New York taught by Professor Adam Kapelner.
+This is the course homepage for Math 342W (and Masters level 642 and RM 742) at Queens College, City University of New York taught by Professor Adam Kapelner.
 The course syllabus can be found [here](https://github.com/kapelner/QC_Math_342W_Spring_2024/blob/master/syllabus/syllabus.pdf).
-We are now using [slack](https://slack.com/) for class discussions and videos (see syllabus for link).
+We are now using [slack](https://slack.com/) for class announcements and discussions (see syllabus for link).

 ## Lectures

-My lectures are scanned in as PDF files contributed by students and myself.
+My lectures are scanned in as PDF files.

 <!--
 * Lecture 24 [(Notes 1)](https://github.com/kapelner/QC_Math_342W_Spring_2021/blob/master/lectures/lec25kap.pdf) [(Notes 2)](https://github.com/kapelner/QC_Math_342W_Spring_2021/blob/master/lectures/lec26kap.pdf)